Anubhav-021/ATS-resume/README.md

 ![Image](https://github.com/user-attachments/assets/443349e2-46fe-4a9c-98b8-c4a0cfb43f48)

 # 🧠 How It Works
-*The user uploads a resume (in PDF format) and provides a job description.
+-The user uploads a resume (in PDF format) and provides a job description.

-*The app uses pdf2image and Pillow to convert the resume to an image format that can be passed to the Gemini model.
+-The app uses pdf2image and Pillow to convert the resume to an image format that can be passed to the Gemini model.

-*Gemini generates a text-based evaluation or a percentage match based on provided prompts.
+-Gemini generates a text-based evaluation or a percentage match based on provided prompts.

-*The response is shown directly in the Streamlit interface.
+-The response is shown directly in the Streamlit interface.